An Experimentally Informed Continuum Grain Boundary Model: Results and Discussion

 A recrystallized polycrystalline material consists of large numbers of grains with random orientations.
 Recrystallization is followed by grain growth.
 This case study focuses on the study of microstructure evolution that resembles such grain growth in an idealized sense.

-\fig{ThetaVsX_Cspline_Explicit_J1_RandomIC_E2_alpha_0p37_TT_0} shows the initial condition with $\partial_x \theta$ varying randomly within the limit $-\pi$ to $\pi$.
-According to the definition of grain interior and grain boundary described in Section \ref{IC_single_TL}, there are 53 grains in \fig{ThetaVsX_Cspline_Explicit_J1_RandomIC_E2_alpha_0p37_TT_0} and $\alpha$ is considered to be 0.37 for this simulation.
+\fig{Fig9a} shows the initial condition with $\partial_x \theta$ varying randomly within the limit $-\pi$ to $\pi$.
+According to the definition of grain interior and grain boundary described in Section \ref{IC_single_TL}, there are 53 grains in \fig{Fig9a} and $\alpha$ is considered to be 0.37 for this simulation.

-The initial condition shown in \fig{ThetaVsX_Cspline_Explicit_J1_RandomIC_E2_alpha_0p37_TT_0} is set to evolve with both SED and CED functions.
-The corresponding results are shown in \fig{ThetaVsX_Cspline_Explicit_J1_RandomIC_E2_alpha_0p37_TT_40p03} and \fig{ThetaVsX_Cusp_Explicit_J1_RandomIC_E2_alpha_0p37_TT_22p41} respectively.
-The final equilibrium $\theta$ profile corresponding to the SED and CED functions have 26 and 20 grains, respectively.
+The initial condition shown in \fig{Fig9a} is set to evolve with both the SED and CED functions.
+The corresponding results are shown in \fig{Fig9b} and \fig{Fig9c} respectively.
+The final equilibrium $\theta$ profiles corresponding to the SED and CED functions have 26 and 20 grains, respectively.

-The final equilibrium $\theta$ profiles in \fig{ThetaVsX_Cspline_Explicit_J1_RandomIC_E2_alpha_0p37_TT_40p03} and \fig{ThetaVsX_Cusp_Explicit_J1_RandomIC_E2_alpha_0p37_TT_22p41}, also show that $\partial_x \theta=\pm1.2$, corresponding to the deepest local minima of the energy density, are the stable transition layers corresponding to $\alpha=0.37$ amongst all possible $\partial_x \theta$ available in the initial condition.
+The final equilibrium $\theta$ profiles in \fig{Fig9b} and \fig{Fig9c} also show that $\partial_x \theta=\pm1.2$, corresponding to the deepest local minima of the energy density, are the stable transition layers corresponding to $\alpha=0.37$ amongst all possible $\partial_x \theta$ available in the initial condition.
 The grain growth is higher for the CED function than for the SED function, even though the time taken by the CED function to achieve equilibrium is approximately half of the time taken by the SED function.
-The width of `grain boundary' between grain 1 and grain 2 is shown in \fig{ThetaVsX_Cusp_Explicit_J1_RandomIC_E2_alpha_0p37_TT_22p41} after evolution corresponding to the CED function is approximately equal to the size of the grains in the system.
+The width of the grain boundary between grain 1 and grain 2, as shown in \mbox{\fig{Fig9c}}, after evolving with the CED function, is approximately equal to the size of the grains in the system.
 In general, physically, the width of the grain boundary is much smaller than the size of the grains.
 The wide transition layer may be considered as an idealized proxy of a grain in equilibrium containing a large number of subgrain boundaries in the form of dislocation walls, often observed after large deformations in real polycrystalline materials.

-\fig{EnergyVsTime_Cspline_Cusp_Combined_RandomIC_E2_a2_0p37_Explicit} shows the evolution of energy with respect to time corresponding to the SED and the CED functions.
+\fig{EnergyVsTime_Cspline_Cusp_Combined_RandomIC_E2_a2_0p37_Explicit} shows the evolution of energy with respect to the time corresponding to the SED and the CED functions.
 The energy of the final equilibrium $\theta$ profile is higher for the SED function than that for the CED function; the CED equilibrium result has fewer grain boundaries than the one that uses the SED function.